HomeFinding Aids to the CollectionsFinding Aid to the Papers of W. Miller Goss

 Top

 Edward G. (Taffy) Bowen Series: Edward G. (Taffy) Bowen (1911-1991) was Chief of CSIRO’s Division of Radiophysics from May 1946-January 1971, during which time he oversaw the construction of the Parkes 210 foot radio telescope.
 This series includes copies of correspondence, reports, and other materials by Bowen or related to him or his work, including early radar in Great Britain and the Tizard Mission.
 The bulk of the documentation is from Bowen’s work in Australia, including Division of Radiophysics and telescope construction at CSIRO.
 Material is dated 1937-1988.
 Much of the material is copied from other archives.
-Size: 1.75 linear feet.
+Size: 2.5 linear feet.
 Click here for a folder listing.
-Related materials: See the Papers of Woodruff T. Sullivan III for the 1973 interview (75 minutes) and 1978 interview (65 minutes) of Bowen.
+Related materials: There is further Bowen material with the Pawsey Series below, particularly with chapter 9.
+See the Papers of Woodruff T. Sullivan III for the 1973 interview (75 minutes) and 1978 interview (65 minutes) of Bowen.

 Top